JaagaSustain/jaagasustain.github.io/pages/portfolio/livestock-RFID.md

 ### Status
 - Successful trials in a number of countries including Australia, France and Ireland
-- Redesigning the tags for other livestock such as cattle and novel research applications such as honeybees
+- Redesigning the tags for other livestock such as cattle and novel research applications such as studying pollination patterns of honeybees